deekoder/stripe-payment-intents/Friction_log.md

 * Could not comprehend the pairing phrase when adding stripe CLI.
 I suppose it's a better log in experience.
 I compare this to heroku CLI and I can see how that required me to do login at the CLI itself.
 I reckon the pairing phrase is simply like a textual QR code to establish session?

+* The right hand side deep links in the documentation was very useful to jump sections in the page.

-Recommendations
+## Recommendations
- - The documentation is the UX for API products.
+ * The documentation is the UX for API products.
 So obsesss about how the archetype dev uses it.
 As a PM, I would even do a user study to see how they onboard.
 Presenting options is nice but being opinionated is also good.

-  - Help users navigate what APIs they need for what kind of product they are building.
+ * Help users navigate what APIs they need for what kind of product they are building.
 Twilio has improved in this regard a great deal.
 They have a logged in experience which clearly helps users navigate its sprawling APIs.
 Some of them overlap.
 They have done clever branding around APIs to help the user pick the right APIs for the right task.

- - Improve Client Side documentation for the onboarding experience could be more self contained inside the onboarding page.
+ *  Improve Client Side documentation for the onboarding experience could be more self contained inside the onboarding page.

- - Notification when payment success from the Stripe Dashboard.
+ *  Notification when payment success from the Stripe Dashboard.
 However this may not be loved by all devs.
 Should validate and then decide if this is a good idea to enable it in test mode while prototyping.

- - Need to have "What's Next" kind of guidance in the documentation.

- - A community of developers help each other.
+ * A community of developers help each other.
 Establish a store front say via a slack channel to answer questions.